 After going through the chaos of the pandemic with a few hundred business owners, we also were reminded of how important it is for business owners to have access to accurate and complete financials when applying for loans and grants.
 Not only was it important to prove eligibility for certain programs and to determine the amounts they would qualify for, it was also important for business owners to really study their overhead costs, the costs that they have regardless of whether they make a sale or not, and figure out which expenses they could cut and do without, or defer and pay when the business could afford it.

 Business owners need someone on their team who can review the numbers with them, interpret them, and provide advice.
 And since we’re not living and breathing the business 24/7 we can do so without emotions being involved.
 And that’s what we love to do!
 Just in the past few days, we’ve gotten some really solid reviews from clients who are having their mid-year meetings that prove these points exactly.

 So if you’re still asking yourself if you need an accountant or CPA for your small business, you might want to ask yourself if you can afford not to have one.

 We’re CPAs turned small business educators.
-We’re launching a self-paced series for small business owners that teaches business, accounting and tax lingo.
+We offer a self-paced course for small business owners that teaches business, accounting, and tax lingo.
 Entity differences, taxability of income, explaining the various taxes your business might be subject to, answering common questions about financial statements and how to review them, whether you can make enough money to bring home what you need personally, the difference between a subcontractor and an employee, and so many more common questions that we hear so often.
 Because it will live online forever, you can go at your own pace.
 Only learn about the business topics that you’re most interested in, and come back to the rest as your business grows and those issues arise.
-It’s going to be awesome!
+It’s awesome!
+Check it out below!